 About

-I am an Associate Professor of English and a Fellow at the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln.
+I am a Professor of English and a Fellow at the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln.

 I discovered digital humanities (“humanities computing,” as it was then called) while I was a graduate student at the University of Virginia in the mid-nineties.
-I found the whole thing very exciting, but felt that before I could get on to things like computational text analysis and other kinds of humanistic geekery, I needed to work through a set of thorny philosphical problems.
+I found the whole thing very exciting, but felt that before I could get on to things like computational text analysis and other kinds of humanistic geekery, I needed to work through a set of thorny philosophical problems.
 Is there such a thing as “algorithmic” literary criticism?
 Is there a distinct, humanistic form of visualization that differs from its scientific counterpart?
 What does it mean to “read” a text with a machine?
-Does computational analysis imply a different conception of hermeneutics?
+Computational analysis of the human record seems to imply a different conception of hermeneutics, but what is that new conception?

 I figured that when I had that all worked out, I could get on to the project of “doing DH.”
 But twenty-five years have passed, and I’m still stuck on these problems.
 At some point, the major DH conferences started offering “meta-DH” as a keyword.
 That’s a pretty good description of what I do.